-Underperformance in movement-building in specific countries was due to nonspecified or low targets, the absence of tools for frontliners to systematically build movements, and limited coordination among different players, with the risk of duplicated efforts and inconsistent messaging dampening growth.
+Underperformance in movement-building in specific countries was due to non-specified or low targets, the absence of tools for frontliners to systematically build movements, and limited coordination among different players, with the risk of duplicated efforts and inconsistent messaging dampening growth.
 Conflicts and political instability disrupted movement activities by creating an environment of fear and uncertainty in a few countries, including Burkina Faso, Mali, Sudan and Yemen.
-The use of the movement-building toolkit developed in 2024 and the mapping and dashboard on youth- and women-led organizations are important resources to address some of these challenges.
-Some consideration is needed in the review of movement-building indicators to capture movements within the digital space, which are substantial and cannot be excluded.
+The use of the movement-building toolkit developed in 2024 and the mapping and dashboard on youth- and women-led organizations are important resources to

-- 36 Indicator 3121, number of arrests enforcing FGM legislation. - 37 Indicator 1001, number of girls aged 0-14 years saved from FGM through the community-level surveillance system to monitor compliance supported by the Joint Programme.
+36 Indicator 3121, number of arrests enforcing FGM legislation.

+37 Indicator 1001, number of girls aged 0-14 years saved from FGM through the community-level surveillance system to monitor compliance supported by the Joint Programme.